onja-org/w2_css_accessibility_interactive/README.md

 2. **Focus Indicators** - Navigate "blind" vs with clear visual indicators
 3. **Tab Order Chaos** - Experience unpredictable navigation vs logical flow

-### Navigation Tips:
-- **Main page navigation** - Use the blue navigation bar to jump between sections
-- **Within demos** - Tab into each iframe to interact with the examples
-- **Comparison** - Side-by-side demos let you immediately compare broken vs accessible versions

-## 🔍 What to Pay Attention To

-As you go through each demo, notice:
-- **Which elements can you reach with Tab?**
-- **Can you tell where you are when navigating?**
-- **Does the navigation flow match your expectations?**
-- **How would this feel if you relied on keyboard navigation daily?**

 ## 💡 Key Concepts

 - **Semantic HTML** - Using proper elements (`<button>` not `<div>`)